yourjumbly/1st-arborfield-alexa/README.md

 module.exports.OSM_EMAIL_ID = "&lt;OSM email address for the token and appid above&gt;";
 module.exports.OSM_PASSWORD = "&lt;OSM password for the email above&gt;";
 </code></pre>

+You can test your skill from within the amazon developer console.
+Here you can copy the JSON that it generates and feed it directly into your Lambda as test events, should you need to.

   <h2>Ideas for the future</h2>
   <li>Tidy up the repeated code when checking dates</li>